radial/core-busyboxplus/README.md

 The included `run.sh` should do everything for you, but the steps are as
 follows:

+* `sudo -i` so you don't have to babysit your sudo password timeout throughout all the steps.
+* run script and select your flavor build: `./run.sh curl`
-* in `/tarmaker`, the Dockerfile compiles the busybox image inside it's own docker container,
+* the script selects the `/tarmaker` of your choice and the Dockerfile compiles the busybox image inside it's own docker container,
 * the resulting image is run so that we can
-* use `docker cp` to move the rootfs.tar into this repository directory,
+* use `docker cp` to move the rootfs.tar into the flavor directory,
 * then the tar is verified and imported

 ### Future Versions